JohnnyLouisTech/codepipeline-project/README.md

 Implementation Plan:
 The project begins with a simple HTML file provided to us, which we'll store in a GitHub repository.
 This setup in GitHub will enable us to manage and track modifications effectively throughout the pipeline.

+# See more of this amazing project: https://medium.com/@jlouis26/end-to-end-ci-cd-setup-with-github-and-aws-codepipeline-4f0c5970d931

 ![Screenshot 2024-11-13 223811](https://github.com/user-attachments/assets/d23557f2-9fe6-4c75-934e-1c726f0aca0d)

+# Conclusion:
+Through this project, we successfully established a CI/CD pipeline using GitHub and AWS CodePipeline, allowing for streamlined and automated website deployment.
+By hosting our site on an S3 bucket and using GitHub as our code repository, we built a secure, efficient workflow that speeds up development and minimizes manual intervention.
+This setup enhances deployment speed and reliability while maintaining clear version control.
+Overall, this project provides a solid foundation for future deployments, ensuring RootsTech's development process remains agile, scalable, and secure.

+Happy reading 📃🙏!

+Let's keep in touch:
+GitHub
+LinkedIn